 Using Open Source Intelligence (OSINT) and Shodan.io they made an interesting comment whereby you could measure the amount of newly installed wind turbines, compare this against public company projections and buy/sell stock accordingly.

-Around the same time Risky Biz interviewed Nik Cubrilovic, exposing some very interesting ways companies are using these techniques to capitalize on OSINT.
+Around the same time Risky Biz interviewed Nik Cubrilovic, exposing some very interesting ways companies are using these techniques to capitalise on OSINT.

 Being fascinated by the concept, it danced around in my head for the next few years.
 Finally I decided to try a little experiment.
 I wanted to see if I could find a correlation between the stock price of a company and an easily obtainable OSINT fact.